mesosphere/dcos-commons/docs/pages/operations-guide.md

 You can store binary files, like a Kerberos keytab, in the DC/OS secrets store.
 Your file must be Base64-encoded as specified in RFC 4648.

 You can use standard `base64` command line utility.
-The following example uss the BSD `base64` command.
+The following example uses the BSD `base64` command.
 ```
 $  base64 -i krb5.keytab -o kerb5.keytab.base64-encoded
 ```